Anwar-Abdel/FIlm-Finder/README.md

 id, movieName, genre, releaseDate

 # Current issues
-- Some of the issues in this app is that the user is able to favorite the same movie (create a duplicate)
+- The user is able to favorite the same movie (create a duplicate)
 - The user can't see the review of the specific movie in their profile page

 # Future changes/considerations